logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 experiment
 ----------
-The ``experiment`` module is used for running one or more Parallel TensorFlow experiments, which corresponds to selecting the TensorFlow mode in Jupyter.
-It can either be ran with or without the ``args_dict`` argument that define hyperparameter values.
+The ``experiment`` module is used for running Experiment, Parallel Experiment or Distributed Training on Hops.

 ::